S3-working-group/s3-practical-guide/docs/principle-equivalence.md

 ## Consider who should be involved and how

 Everyone throughout an organization is impacted by all decisions to some degree, because each decision will impact the whole in some way.
-Equivalence in decision-making doesn’t mean everyone needs to be involved in every decision all of the time.
+Equivalence in decision-making doesn't mean everyone needs to be involved in every decision all of the time.
 Nor does it mean that everyone has to have the same amount of influence in every context where they are affected.
 Equivalence means ensuring that those affected by decisions are at least able to influence those decisions, on the basis of arguments that reveal unintended consequences for the organization that are preferable to avoid, and/or worthwhile ways for how things can be improved.
 Put another way, the minimum requirement for equivalence to exist is to hear and consider any possible objections raised by people affected by decisions, and work to ensure that those objections are resolved.

 The degree of worthwhile involvement is context dependent.
 At one end of the spectrum, it might be enough that decisions affecting others are made initially by an individual or a smaller group and that these decisions are then tested for any objections with those affected afterwards.
 On the other end of the spectrum, equivalence could manifest as a fully collaborative process where those affected participate in decision-making from end-to-end.
 A middle road is a participatory approach that keeps people informed about progress and invites specific input at various stages along the way.

 Equivalence needs to be balanced with [Effectiveness](principle-effectiveness.html), enabled through [Transparency](principle-transparency.html) and constrained by [Consent](principle-consent.html), for it to function at its best.
-It’s valuable to weigh up the benefits of more or less involvement, versus the cost in terms of resources, energy and time.
+It's valuable to weigh up the benefits of more or less involvement, versus the cost in terms of resources, energy and time.

-For any decision of significance it’s good to ask yourself who, if anyone, should be involved, and to what degree?
+For any decision of significance it's good to ask yourself who, if anyone, should be involved, and to what degree?
 Consider those who will be directly or indirectly impacted and those who will have responsibility for acting on what you decide.
 While not directly related to Equivalence, it might also be prudent to consider those who are not obviously affected by a decision, but who could contribute with their influence, experience and expertise.

 ## Make necessary information available

 For people to contribute in an effective way, they need access to relevant information relating to the decision in question.
-It’s helpful to develop a system for visualizing important decisions and broadcasting about them to others.
-Visibility and the option for open dialogue about what’s going on in the organization helps to build shared understanding, which, in turn, contributes toward more effective decisions being made.
+It's helpful to develop a system for visualizing important decisions and broadcasting about them to others.
+Visibility and the option for open dialogue about what's going on in the organization helps to build shared understanding, which, in turn, contributes toward more effective decisions being made.

 ## Invest in learning and development